Michael Dumanis: Works

 Along with poet Cate Marvin, Dumanis coedited the anthology Legitimate Dangers: American Poets of the New Century (Sarabande Books, 2006).
 With poet Kevin Prufer. he edited Russell Atkins: On the Life and Work of an American Master (Pleiades Press Unsung Masters Series, 2013).
-He also served as the Section Editor for the poetries of Bulgaria, Czech Republic, Macedonia, Russia, and Slovakia in The New European Poets, an anthology from Graywolf Press (2008).
+He also served as the section editor for the poetries of Bulgaria, Czech Republic, Macedonia, Russia, and Slovakia in The New European Poets, an anthology from Graywolf Press (2008).
 Additionally, he acted as the editor for Cleveland State University Poetry Center's new publications from 2007, when he took over the small press’s directorship, until 2012.

 Biography

 Born in the Soviet Union, Dumanis came to the United States with his parents when they were granted political asylum in 1981.
-From 2005–2007, he taught creative writing at Nebraska Wesleyan University in Lincoln, Nebraska.
-From 2007 to 2012, was a professor of English at Cleveland State University and served as Director of the Cleveland State University Poetry Center, a literary small press.
+From 2005 to 2007, he taught creative writing at Nebraska Wesleyan University in Lincoln, Nebraska.
+From 2007 to 2012, was a professor of English at Cleveland State University and served as director of the Cleveland State University Poetry Center, a literary small press.
 In 2012, he joined the literature faculty at Bennington College.
 In 2015, he relaunched the print literary journal Bennington Review, and serves as its editor.
 He is married to the poet and novelist Monica Ferrell and lives in North Bennington, Vermont.